L0veRamen/Spring_Vue_Project/README.md

 # Spring_Vue_Project
-This is Spring + Vue studenProject
+This is Spring + Vue Project.

 Screen shots: